axelarnetwork/axelar-gmp-sdk-solidity/contracts/gateway/INTEGRATION.md

 ## Upgradability

 The gateway contract must be upgradable.
-An owner should be set that has the permission to upgrade the contract.
+A gateway owner should be set which has the permission to upgrade the contract.
 The gateway owner should be allowed to be either an account, or another contract.
 Test deployments will set the owner to some wallet, but production deployments can use a multisig account/contract, and eventually a governance contract.
-For stable production deployments, the ownership is expected to be transferred to the [AxelarServiceGovernance](../governance/AxelarServiceGovernance.sol) contract that can trigger upgrades by receiving cross-chain messages.
-This contract has to be implemented for the integration.
+For stable production deployments, the ownership is expected to be transferred to the [AxelarServiceGovernance](../governance/AxelarServiceGovernance.sol) contract which can trigger upgrades by receiving cross-chain messages.
+This contract must be implemented for the integration.

 The EVM gateway uses a proxy pattern for upgrades, i.e there's a fixed proxy contract that delegates calls to an implementation contract, while using the proxy contract's storage.
 The owner can upgrade the contract to a new version by calling the `upgrade` function.
 The new contract address is passed as an argument to the function.
 The stored implementation contract address is updated to the new contract address, thus upgrading the logic (see [here](../upgradable/Upgradable.sol)).
 Due to this pattern, the EVM gateway gets initialized via a `_setup` method in addition to the static values set in the `constructor`.
 The new contract must be compatible with the existing storage layout.